Running your inventory well is one of the most important – and difficult – roles of being a business owner or manager.

 Keeping your retail inventory management in order means that your shelves are stocked, your warehouse/storage areas aren’t cluttered, your cash flow remains stable, and your vendors are happy.
 Operationally, it’s impossible to run a successful small business without proper inventory control methods.
 Still, nearly half of small businesses don’t do any inventory tracking at all.
 Luckily, there are ways to improve your product management.

 But how exactly can you best manage your inventory?
 Besides needing a powerful POS system, there are some more specific ways businesses can improve their operations.
 A perpetual inventory counting system is one of them.
 Let’s look at the advantages of perpetual inventory and how it differs from other systems.

 This might also be referred to as a continuous inventory system.
 Using a retail point of sale in conjunction with scanners or RFID chips, this inventory system tracks all received, stocked, and sold inventory in real-time.

 Your accounting and sales reporting will be automatically updated every time an item is scanned into your stock, added to your shelves, or purchased by a shopper, whether it’s in your brick-and-mortar or eCommerce store.

 Importantly, the data is kept in a single space.
-With such consolidation, retailers are able to organize their system and optimize ordering, shelving, pricing, promotions, and more.
+With such consolidation, retailers are able to organize their systems and optimize ordering, shelving, pricing, promotions, and more.

 How Is Perpetual Inventory Different Than Other Inventory Management Systems?